1. TEAM GUIDELINES

 A. We suggest advisors limit their contact, even casual contact, with their team unless it is an emergency.

-4.3 The case presentations will be made to a panel of judges on Saturday, February 24th.
+4.3 The case presentations will be made to a panel of judges on Friday, February 22nd, with "runner-up" presentations that evening, and finals presentations on Saturday, February 23rd.

 A. All teams will participate in the first round of presentations.